BRIDLE YOUR TONGUE (Part 1)

 Find out in the second part of this piece!

-Prayer: My Dear Heavenly Father, I appropriate today the precious and powerful blood of Jesus Christ to cleanse and free my tongue today from its inbred or innate evil, deadly poison, and corruption, in Jesus’ name.
+Prayer: My Dear Heavenly Father, thank You for redeeming my tongue from its inbred or innate evil, deadly poison, and corruption through the New Birth, in Jesus’ name.
 Amen.